-The Technical/Intelligence Support Unit is subdivided into three components: Asset Forfeiture, the Joint Terrorism Task Force, and Technical Support.
+The Technical/Intelligence Support Unit is subdivided into three components:

+- Asset Forfeiture

+- Joint Terrorism Task Force (JTTF)

+- Technical Support

-Asset Forfeitures
+Asset Forfeiture

 Upon being notified within 20 days of a seizure of property or cash by an officer or investigator, the Asset Forfeiture Manager shall initiate forfeiture proceedings by having a DA file number assigned to the case.
 Verification will be made so that forfeiture of the property may proceed according to the laws of Georgia.